fluree/docs.flur.ee/content/db_transactions.md

 * Transactions - Pass database functions into transactions with a #, for example, `	#(inc)`.
 Resolves to any type of value.
 * `_attribute/spec` - Control the values that can be held in an attribute.
 Resolves to true or false.
-* `_stream/spec` - Control the values of the attributes in a specific stream.
+* `_collection/spec` - Control the values of the attributes in a specific collection.
 Resolves to true or false.
-* `_rule/predicate` - Controls whether an auth record can view a certain attribute or stream.
+* `_rule/predicate` - Controls whether an auth record can view a certain attribute or collection.
 Resolves to true or false.

 In addition, `_rule/predicate`s and `_attribute/spec`s have access to certain variables.